onyeka-hub/Project-19/README.md

 5. Now it is time to run our Terrafrom scripts, but in our previous project which was project 18, we talked about using Packer to build our images, and Ansible to configure the infrastructure, so for that we are going to make few changes to our our existing respository from Project 18.

-The files that would be Addedd is;
+The files that would be Added is;

 - ami: for building packer images
 - ansible: for Ansible scripts to configure the infrastucture